Check If CPU Supports Second Level Address Translation (SLAT)

 Conclusion

-With this information, you can now move forward and install Windows 8 Client/Server beta on your computer, or choose to upgrade your CPU first, in order to enjoy the fantastic new capabilities of Hyper-V.
+With an understanding of Second Level Address Translation, you can now move forward and install Windows 8 Client/Server beta on your computer, or choose to upgrade your CPU first, in order to enjoy the fantastic new capabilities of Hyper-V.